cnp3/ebook/exercises/sockets.rst

 -----------------------------------------

 Operating systems allow to assign an address to a socket using the ``bind`` system call.
 This is useful when you want to receive messages from another program to which you announced your socket address.
-Once the address is assigned to the socket, the program can receive informations from others using system calls such as ``recv`` and ``read``.
+Once the address is assigned to the socket, the program can receive data from others using system calls such as ``recv`` and ``read``.
 Note that we can use the ``read`` system call as the operating system provides a socket as a file descriptor.

 The following program binds its socket to a given socket address and then waits for receiving new bytes, using the already created socket ``sock``.